-In Bill Wyman documentary The Quiet One, director Oliver Murray takes us on an intimate, present-tense journey through the life and career of a man who is still trying to figure himself out.
+We interview director Oliver Murray about Bill Wyman documentary The Quiet One, an intimate, present-tense journey through the life and career of a man who is still trying to figure himself out.

 Bill Wyman might have been the “Quiet” Rolling Stone, but he certainly hasn’t kept still.
-The former bassist and founding member of one of the most popular rock bands in the world has been collecting memorabilia throughout his whole life, and his private archive is impressive to say the least.
+As we learn in Oliver Murray documentary The Quiet One, the former bassist and founding member of one of the most popular rock bands in the world has been collecting memorabilia throughout his whole life, and his private archive is impressive to say the least.
 Not only does it contain thousands of photographs and hours of never-before-seen footage: there are diary pages, all kinds of objects and a lifetime’s worth of extraordinary memories.

 When given the opportunity to turn Wyman’s archive into a documentary, director Oliver Murray rose to the challenge and decided to tell his story in the present tense, so as to take us on an immersive audio-visual journey through the musician’s memories.
 The result is an insightful, engaging, intimate experience that paints the picture of an emblematic man that not many people knew much about and lets us make up our own mind about him.

-We interviewed director Oliver Murray on how The Quiet One came to be and asked him about his first meeting with Bill Wyman, his approach to the musician’s archive and his future projects: here’s what he told us.
+We interview director Oliver Murray on how The Quiet One came to be and ask him about his first meeting with Bill Wyman, his approach to the musician’s archive and his future projects: here’s what he told us.

 How did The Quiet One come to be?
 When and why did you decide that you were going to make a film about Bill Wyman?